lucario1001/Nintendo-Homebrew-FAQ/3DS.md

 **Q: How do I apply a romhack/patch to my game with Luma?** A: Refer to this guide: https://pastebin.com/QdzBv4Te

 **Q: How can I make backups of my saves?** A: Checkpoint is recommended to manage saves for games.
 It can be downloaded from https://github.com/BernardoGiordano/Checkpoint/releases.
 Install the CIA file and launch checkpoint.
 You can then select your game and either Restore or Make Backups of the save.
+The backed up saves will be located in /3ds/Checkpoint/Saves/